A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Bills introduced by members other than cabinet ministers or by cabinet ministers in their capacity as private members.
 Unlike Private Members Public Bills, private and local bills do not have general application throughout the province.
 Private bills apply only to an individual or group of individuals while local bills apply within a particular geographical area or to a particular municipality.

-A Member of the Legislative Assembly who is not a cabinet minister, also known as a backbencher.
+A Member of the Legislative Assembly who is not a cabinet minister.
 Cabinet ministers may also act outside of their portfolio responsibilities as private members.

 Private Members Public Bills